DoggySazHi/UNObot/README.md

 - Deck
 See the cards you have currently.

-This README is probably outdated; I recommend you to use the bot and use the help command.
+This README is **very** outdated; I recommend you to use the bot and use the help command.
+It now has music bot functionality and database.